Internal Communications Metrics: The Four Steps You Need to Follow

 This is even more surprising when you consider that tracking performance is a key element of business strategy.
-You can’t imagine a Sales Department unable to tell you their sales revenue for the month.
+You can’t imagine a Sales Department being unable to tell you their monthly sales revenue.
 Or a Marketing Department which doesn’t report on the inbound leads they’ve generated.
 Even Tech teams measure their successes in terms of ticket resolutions and user error rates.
-But when it comes to internal communications measurement, many of us are still shooting in the dark.
+But many of us still rely on guesswork when it comes to internal communications measurement.

-Why are internal communication metrics important?
+Why are internal communications metrics important?

 If you want to deliver lasting positive change to your organisation, you need to know that your channels can create environments that encourage engagement, communication, and innovation across your entire workforce.